 Soup season is in full swing and this Carrot Ginger Coconut Soup is quickly becoming one of my new favorites!
 That flavor is just deliciously BOLD!
 A tiny chunk of fresh ginger is an amazing little ingredient!

-This soup is really healthy, with a can of chickpeas add protein for a well-rounded meal, lots of veggies, and perfect for a cozy winter day.
+This soup is really healthy!
+A can of chickpeas add protein for a well-rounded meal with lots of veggies, perfect for a cozy winter day.

 I'll be making this again when garden season winds down in the fall and we're pulling carrots from the dirt!